enygren/draft-nygren-dhc-recommended-ipv6-address/draft-nygren-dhc-recommended-ipv6-address.md

 # Recommended Address Option

 The Recommended Address option provides a mechanism for DHCPv6 servers to suggest one or more specific IPv6 addresses within an assigned prefix that host clients should use on the their interface.

-When multiple addresses are provided, a priority value indicates which should be preferred as a default source address, enabling operational transitions such as renumbering.

 ## Option Format